Resources for Central States Pension Fund Retirees

 Call Center: 1-855-465-6747.
 The hours of the Call Center are 9 AM to 2PM Eastern, Monday through Saturday.
 The call center is solely for Central States participants.

 - Kenneth Feinberg has been appointed by the Treasury Department as the Special Master to oversee the implementation of the Multiemployer Pension Reform Act of 2014.
 Contact him to let him know of any concerns you may have about the law.
-Read a blog post by Kenneth Feinberg.
+Kenneth R. Feinberg

 United States Department of the Treasury